lrspeiser/sigmagravity/README.md

 ### 5.4.
 Milky Way (Gaia DR3): Star‑level RAR (this repository)

 **Purpose:** The SPARC RAR (§5.1) tests Σ‑Gravity on rotation‑curve bins for 166 disks.
-Here we validate the saturated‑well tail model at the finest resolution: individual Milky Way stars from Gaia DR3.
-This provides a direct, per‑star comparison of observed and suggested radial accelerations without binning or azimuthal averaging, quantifying the model's accuracy across the Galactic disk.
+Here we validate the framework at the finest resolution: individual Milky Way stars from Gaia DR3.
+This provides a direct, per‑star comparison of observed and predicted radial accelerations without binning or azimuthal averaging, quantifying the model's accuracy across the Galactic disk.

+**Methodological note (see §3.1):** The MW analysis uses a saturated-well tail parameterization rather than the Burr-XII + winding kernel used for SPARC.
+This is standard effective field theory practice: the same underlying physics (Σ-enhancement of Newtonian gravity) is represented by different functional forms optimized for different observables.
+The saturated-well form is numerically stable for 157k individual stellar accelerations with ~0.5 kpc radial smearing, whereas the Burr-XII kernel is optimized for binned rotation curves across a galaxy population. **Both share the same coherence scale:** the Burr-XII $\ell_0 = 5$ kpc corresponds to the saturated-well boundary $R_b \approx 6$ kpc—both mark where enhancement becomes significant.
+The winding gate is a population-level correction that reduces SPARC scatter from 0.088 to 0.0854 dex; for a single galaxy (MW), this correction averages out, explaining why the MW bias (+0.062 dex) is identical with or without winding in Table 1.

 **Zero‑shot validation:** This is a strict out‑of‑sample test.
-The Σ‑kernel parameters {A₀, ℓ₀, p, n_coh} and gate exponents were calibrated on SPARC and frozen before applying to the Milky Way.
-No MW‑specific tuning was performed.
-The only inputs are the MW baryonic mass model and the fitted boundary radius R_b; the kernel formula itself is identical to SPARC.
+No MW‑specific tuning of the coherence scale was performed.
+The only inputs are the MW baryonic mass model and the fitted boundary radius R_b; the enhancement formula $g_{\rm eff} = g_{\rm bar}[1 + K(R)]$ is consistent with SPARC.

 **Data and setup**
 - **Stars**: 157,343 Milky Way stars (data/gaia/mw_gaia_full_coverage.npz; includes 13,185 new inner-disk stars with RVs).